Glints — Southeast Asia’s Leading Job Marketplace

 Learning from available resources

-When there was no time for user research, I learned from sales conversations and competitor audits instead.
-Mapping sales needs to competitor patterns gave enough insight to guide design at the beginning.
+When there was no time for user research, I mapped sales needs to competitor patterns to gain enough insight to guide design at the beginning.

 Bringing clarity as design leads